-The Library's Open Access Team will be running a number of training sessions for Staff & PhD students in 2020.
+The Library's Open Research Team will be running a number of training sessions for Staff & PhD students via Microsoft Teams.

-These courses cover a range of topics including Open Access, Pure, REF, Maximising your Research Profile, Copyright, E-thesis and Metrics.
+These courses cover a range of topics including Open Access, E-thesis, and Getting your first article published.
 For course details and information on how you can book your place, please see below.

 Copyright and your e-thesis

 Designated training for all Postgraduate Research (PGR) students who wish to gain an understanding of copyright and how it applies to your e-thesis